wso2/msf4j/perf-benchmark/README.md

 ![Throughput](graphs/tps.png)

-All services were run out of the box without any tuning  separately on a 8 core 64GB server.
+All services were run out of the box without any tuning separately on a 8 core 64GB server in JVM v1.8.0_60 with default configuration.

 ### Performing the throughput test